101 Effective Ways to Promote Your Content in 2023

 From Facebook Live video and even YouTube, you can make short videos to get the word out about your content, your products, your promotions and so much more.

-Once you’re in, you can post and promote if the group admin allows it.
+Once you’re in, you can post and promote your content if the group admin allows it.

 By using Facebook Business Manager, you can make your own polls.

-14. Use Facebook to Boost Your Blog Post
+14. Promote Content by Using Facebook to Boost Your Blog Post

 Karola Karlson of Online Marketing Institute recommends giving your content on Facebook a boost.

 This is a paid service, but it floats your post to the top of your audiences’ respective timelines.